 When choosing your beer, go for whichever is the cheapest as any beer will work fine in this recipe.
 However, it must be stale.
 Carbon dioxide, present in fizzy beverages like beer, is attractive to mosquitoes.
 They use it to locate people or other animals to feed on.

-It’s unclear why this mixture works and it doesn’t work for everyone (like many other mosquito repellents).
+It’s unclear why this mixture works and it doesn’t work for everyone.

 While mint is known to repel mosquitoes and other insects, the efficacy of Epsom salts as an insect repellent has not been tested, and beer consumption makes humans more attractive to mosquitoes, not less.
 In an informal test, beer even worked as a mosquito trap.